icapps/ios-faro/README.md

 * Easily write a 'MockService' to load JSON from a local drive

 *Automagically Parse*
-* Automatic Serialization and Mapping thanks to the use off the Swift 'Mirror' class.
+* Use our Deserialization and Serialization operators to parse relations and properties

-* Uses Protocol extensions to minimize the work needed at your end 😎
+*Protocols*
 * Because we use Protocols you can use any type including CoreData's `NSManagedObject` 💪🏼

 ## Define a Call